Do I Have Nightmare Disorder? 6 Tips for Better Sleep and Sweeter Dreams

 Dreams that cause enough distress that it's difficult to fall back to sleep

 Although different types of nightmares and night terrors can be scary, occasional nightmares don’t tend to be a sign of any negative health issues.
 In fact, they can be quite normal and common.
-Nightmares happen to everyone.
-They are most often experienced by children between the ages of three and six, but they can also happen to older children, teenagers, and adults.
+They are most often experienced by young children between ages three and 12, according to the American Academy of Pediatrics, but they can also happen to older children, teenagers, and adults.

 If you are experiencing recurrent nightmares or a high nightmare frequency, do not hesitate to reach out to a professional through an online therapy service.
-In some cases, nightmares may be a sign of a mental health condition, such as post traumatic stress disorder (PTSD), dream anxiety disorder, nightmare disorder, or other mental health disorders.
-Even if nightmares are not a sign of a larger problem, nightmares that happen often enough to disrupt your sleep patterns could have a negative impact on your health.
-The National Center on Sleep Disorders Research has found that not getting enough sleep can cause problems with physical health, attention, memory, and learning.
+In some cases, nightmares may be a sign of a mental health condition, such as post-traumatic stress disorder (PTSD), dream anxiety disorder, nightmare disorder, or other mental health disorders.
+Even if nightmares are not a sign of a larger problem, those that happen often enough to disrupt your patterns of REM sleep could have a negative impact on your health.
+National Center on Sleep Disorders Research suggests that not getting enough sleep can cause problems with physical health, attention, memory, and learning.

 What causes nightmares?
-Scientists are not sure exactly why nightmares (or dreams in general) occur, but there may be a few triggers.
-If you find yourself wondering, “Why am I experiencing chronic nightmares?” you might consider whether you have any of the following risk factors that may trigger nightmares:
+Scientists are not sure exactly why nightmares (or dreams in general) occur, but over time you could notice certain triggers.
+If you find yourself wondering, “Why am I experiencing chronic nightmares?” you might consider whether you have any of the following risk factors that could trigger nightmares:

 High levels of stress and anxiety

-Various mental health and medical conditions, including PTSD and bipolar disorder
+Any of various mental health and medical conditions, such as PTSD or bipolar disorder

-Certain medications and drugs, including those used to treat heart disease
+Certain medications, including those used to treat heart disease

 Sleep deprivation